 How to try a free software operating system...

-A live CD is special, because it lets you run a free software operating system on your computer, without installing it.
-This gives you a real insight into how the system works for you without altering any of your existing files.
+Whether it's a USB drive or optical media, live images are special because they allow you try a free software operating system on your computer without installing it.
+This gives you real insight into how the system works for you without altering any of your existing files.

 Try GNU/Linux in three easy steps.

-- Decide which version of GNU/Linux you're going to try and download it.
-When you download it, you will have an ISO file, of around 700 megabytes.
+Decide which version of GNU/Linux you're going to try and download it.
+When you download it, you will have an ISO file that is usually around 700 megabytes in size.

-If you're not sure which one to try, Trisquel is the distribution currently shipping on the Free Software Foundation live CD membership card, and is good for both beginners and experienced users alike.
+If you're not sure which one to try, Trisquel is the distribution currently shipping on the Free Software Foundation live USB membership card, and is good for both beginners and experienced users alike.

 - Reboot your computer with the CD in the drive.
 If the CD does not automatically load up, you may need to tell your computer to boot from a CD.